Tiple

-A tiple ([ˈtiple], literally treble or soprano), is a plucked typically 12-string chordophone of the guitar family.
+A tiple ([ˈtiple], literally treble or soprano), is a particular type of guitar, typically with 10 or 12 strings but sometimes fewer, and is built in several distinct regional styles.
 A tiple player is called a tiplista.
-The first mention of the tiple comes from musicologist Pablo Minguet e Irol in 1752.
-Although many variations of the instrument exist, the tiple is mostly associated with Colombia, and is considered the national instrument.
-The Puerto Rican version characteristically has fewer strings, as do variants from Cuba, Mallorca, and elsewhere among countries of Hispanic origin.
+The first written mention of an instrument called "tiple" comes from musicologist Pablo Minguet e Irol in 1752.
+The 12-string Colombian tiple is considered the country's national instrument.
+The Puerto Rican tiple characteristically has fewer than twelve strings, as do those from Cuba, Mallorca, and North America.